Egg Burritos Recipe

 - 1-1/2 cups shredded cheddar cheese

-- 2. Spoon about 1/4 cup of egg mixture down the center of each tortilla; sprinkle with cheese, onions and reserved bacon.
-Fold bottom and sides of each tortilla over filling.
-Wrap each in waxed paper and aluminum foil.
-Freeze for up to 1 month.
+- 3. Spoon about 1/4 cup egg mixture onto center of each tortilla; sprinkle with cheese, green onions and bacon.
+Fold bottom and sides of tortilla over filling and roll up.

 1 burrito: 376 calories, 20g fat (8g saturated fat), 251mg cholesterol, 726mg sodium, 29g carbohydrate (0 sugars, 2g fiber), 19g protein.